 Streaming optimized servers are available on all major operating systems including Windows, macOS, Android, iOS, and Linux.
 P2P servers are available on the desktop apps.

-Gaming optimized servers are only available on the Windows app.
+Sadly, the gaming-optimized servers are only available on the Windows app.

-CyberGhost’s NoSpy servers make the VPN more secure — but you need to be on a 1-year plan or longer to access them.
+CyberGhost’s NoSpy servers make the VPN more secure — but you need to be on a 6-month plan or longer to access them.
 The NoSpy servers are based in CyberGhost’s private data center in Romania and only the CyberGhost team can access them.
 They significantly reduce the risk of man-in-the-middle attacks since there’s no third party involved — ideal for extra protection while torrenting, for example.